CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 Now display an example of open body language and eye contact.
 - How do you feel about that communication?

+You can do this exercise while sitting if you cannot stand.
+You will be placed in separate breakout rooms if the session is online.

+Facilitators will adapt the exercise to the diverse needs of trainees, or skip the exercise when the adaptation is not possible.

 :::

 :::note Exercise 3 (5 minutes)